Mathematics (MATH)

 Department: College of Arts and Sciences

-Algorithms for solving linear and non-linear equations and systems thereof, interpolating polynomials, finite difference approximations of derivatives, techniques of numerical integration, one-step and multi-step methods for solving ordinary differential equations and systems thereof.
+This course provides an introduction to numerical analysis.
+Numerical analysis deals with the use of computers to solve problems that may arise in a workplace by implementing both analytical and computational techniques.
+The following topics are covered : algorithms for solving linear and non-linear equations and systems thereof, polynomial interpolation, finite difference approximations of derivatives, techniques of numerical integration, One-step and multi-step methods for solving ordinary differential equations and systems thereof.

 Grade Mode(s): Standard Letter, Registrar do not use FN, Registrar do not use FS